Class (programming): Benefits

 Object classes facilitate rapid development because they lessen the semantic gap between the code and the users.
 System analysts can talk to both developers and users using essentially the same vocabulary, talking about accounts, customers, bills, etc. Object classes often facilitate rapid development because most object-oriented environments come with powerful debugging and testing tools.
 Instances of classes can be inspected at run time to verify that the system is performing as expected.
 Also, rather than get dumps of core memory, most object-oriented environments have interpreted debugging capabilities so that the developer can analyze exactly where in the program the error occurred and can see which methods were called to which arguments and with what arguments.

 Object classes facilitate ease of maintenance via encapsulation.
 When developers need to change the behavior of an object they can localize the change to just that object and its component parts.
 This reduces the potential for unwanted side effects from maintenance enhancements.

-Software re-use is also a major benefit of using Object classes.
+Software reuse is also a major benefit of using Object classes.
 Classes facilitate re-use via inheritance and interfaces.
-When a new behavior is required it can often be achieved by creating a new class and having that class inherit the default behaviors and data of its superclass and then tailor some aspect of the behavior or data accordingly.
+When a new behavior is required it can often be achieved by creating a new class and having that class inherit the default behaviors and data of its superclass and then tailoring some aspect of the behavior or data accordingly.
 Re-use via interfaces (also known as methods) occurs when another object wants to invoke (rather than create a new kind of) some object class.
 This method for re-use removes many of the common errors that can make their way into software when one program re-uses code from another.

-Run-time representation
+Runtime representation

-As a data type, a class is usually considered as a compile-time construct.
-A language or library may also support prototype or factory metaobjects that represent run-time information about classes, or even represent metadata that provides access to reflection facilities and ability to manipulate data structure formats at run-time.
-Many languages distinguish this kind of run-time type information about classes from a class on the basis that the information is not needed at run-time.
-Some dynamic languages do not make strict distinctions between run-time and compile-time constructs, and therefore may not distinguish between metaobjects and classes.
+As a data type, a class is usually considered as a compile time construct.
+A language or library may also support prototype or factory metaobjects that represent runtime information about classes, or even represent metadata that provides access to reflective programming (reflection) facilities and ability to manipulate data structure formats at runtime.
+Many languages distinguish this kind of run-time type information about classes from a class on the basis that the information is not needed at runtime.
+Some dynamic languages do not make strict distinctions between runtime and compile time constructs, and therefore may not distinguish between metaobjects and classes.

 For example, if Human is a metaobject representing the class Person, then instances of class Person can be created by using the facilities of the Human metaobject.